This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat and Prepare: Preheat your oven to 350°F (177°C).
-Line a small baking sheet with parchment paper or a silicone mat.
+• Heat oven to 350°F. Line a small baking sheet with parchment paper or a silicone baking mat.

-• Whisk Wet Ingredients: In a medium bowl, use a hand mixer on medium speed to whisk the egg white, sugar, vanilla, and salt until frothy and slightly thickened (about 1 minute).
+• In a medium bowl, beat the egg white, sugar, vanilla, and salt with a hand mixer on medium speed for about 1 minute, until frothy and slightly thickened.

-• Add Coconut: Gently fold in the sweetened shredded coconut until fully combined.
+• Gently fold in the sweetened shredded coconut until evenly mixed.

-• Chill the Dough: Cover and refrigerate for 30 minutes to help the macaroons hold their shape.
+• Cover and refrigerate for 30 minutes.
+This helps the macaroons hold their shape while baking.

-Pro Tip: Scoop mostly the coconut mixture, leaving excess egg white behind for better-formed macaroons.
+Tip: Scoop mostly the coconut, leaving excess liquid behind for better-shaped macaroons.

-• Cool: Let macaroons cool on the baking sheet for 5 minutes before transferring to a wire rack.
+• Let cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.

-Note: Some egg white may leak during baking—this is normal and won’t affect the final texture.
+Note: A small amount of egg white may spread during baking.
+This is normal and does not affect the chewy texture.

 Notes

-• Line the Baking Sheet: Use parchment paper or a silicone mat to prevent sticking.
-Macaroons can stick to unlined sheets.
+• Line the Pan: Always use parchment paper or a silicone mat to prevent sticking.

 Nutrition